MarkoHus/GeneticAI_Trained_FunctionSimulator/README.txt

 Welcome to my "AI power" demonstration project.

-This project is a last collage course assignment in a class "intro to artificial intelligence" on FER.
+This project is a last college course assignment in a class "intro to artificial intelligence" on FER.
 (Croatia)

 The theme of the project is; nural networks and genetic algorithm.